napalm23zero/sezzle-interview-bnpl-reference-poc/api-gateway/README.md

 1. Generated on incoming request (or reused if valid header exists)
 2. Added to all log entries automatically
 3. Included in response headers
-4. Forwarded to downstream services (when proxy routes are implemented)
+4. Forwarded to downstream services (via proxy routes)

 ---